-- 2. Temperature indicator (Red): if this light turns on with engine running it implies cooling system problem.
-Contact with your local ARGO dealer for inspection. - Battery charge warning light: if this light turns on while engine running, there may be a malfunction of the charging system.
-Contact an authorized ARGO dealer for inspection.
+- 1. Engine oil indicator (Red): if this light turns on, please check if there is enough engine oil, otherwise, please contact your local ARGO dealer for inspection. - Temperature indicator (Red): if this light turns on with engine running, implies cooling system problem.
+Please contact with your local ARGO dealer for inspection. - Battery charge warning light: if this light turns on while engine running, there may be a malfunction of the charging system.
+Please contact an authorized ARGO dealer for inspection.

-NOTE: When turning on ignition switch, engine oil indicator, temperature indicator, and battery indicator will self-diagnose.
-If the system does not run the self-diagnostic program, there is a malfunction in the system.
-Contact an authorized ARGO dealer for inspection.
+NOTE: When turning on ignition switch, engine oil indicator/temperature indicator/battery indicator will self-diagnose, if this doesn't happen there could be a malfunction in the diagnostic process.
+Please contact an authorized ARGO dealer for inspection.

-- 4. Engine check light (Yellow): if this light turns on, contact an authorized ARGO dealer for inspection. - EPS (if applicable) "FAIL" blinking indicate EPS malfunction and the defect code will show on the bottom line of screen with "c#####", please contact an authorized ARGO dealer.
+- 4. Engine check light (Yellow): if this light turns on, please contact an authorized ARGO dealer for inspection. - EPS "FAIL" blinking indicate EPS malfunction and the defect code will show on the bottom line of screen with "c????", please contact an authorized ARGO dealer.